OISF/suricata/doc/userguide/rules/tls-keywords.rst

 tls.store
 ---------

-store TLS/SSL certificate on disk
+store TLS/SSL certificate on disk.
+The location can be specify in the output.tls-stor.certs-log-dir parameter of the yaml configuration file.

 ssl_state
 ---------